 There isn't much you can do to change the manners of other people's children.
 If you speak directly to the child, the parents will probably be furious.
 If you say something to the parent, you're likely to wind up in a facedown that could quickly escalate.

-"I can sympathize.
-My husband and I enjoy dining out occasionally, and a screaming child isn't good for conversation or digestion.
+Most adults can sympathize because a screaming child isn't good for conversation or digestion.
 It's especially difficult for people who took the time to teach their children proper manners to have to face those who didn't.
-You have two choices for the future: You can talk to the restaurant manager and ask to be seated in a more private area, or you can find another restaurant with a more intimate ambience."
+You have two choices for the future: You can talk to the restaurant manager and ask to be seated in a more private area, or you can find another restaurant with a more intimate ambience.

 What Most Parents Want